 - (1) The Commission may, by written instrument, make rules for and in relation to requiring one or more specified carriers or one or more specified carriage service providers to keep and retain records.
 Rules under this subsection may also require those carriers or carriage service providers to prepare reports consisting of information contained in those records.
-Rules under this subsection may also require the carriage service providers to give any or all of the reports to the Commission.
-Rules under this subsection are to be known as record-keeping rules. - Note 1: Carriers and carriage service providers may be specified by name, by inclusion in a specified class or in any other way. - Note 2: For enforcement of the record-keeping rules, see Division 7. - (2) The rules may specify the manner and form in which the records are to be kept. - (2A) The rules may specify the manner and form in which reports are to be prepared. - (2B) The rules may provide for: - (a) the preparation of reports as and when required by the Commission; or - (b) the preparation of periodic reports relating to such regular intervals as are specified in the rules. - (2C) The rules may require or permit a report prepared in accordance with the rules to be given to the Commission, in accordance with specified software requirements and specified authentication requirements: - (a) on a specified kind of data processing device; or - (b) by way of a specified kind of electronic transmission. - (2D) Subsections (2), (2A), (2B) and (2C) do not limit subsection (1). - (3) If the rules apply to a particular carrier or carriage service provider, the Commission must give the carrier or provider a copy of the rules.
+Rules under this subsection may also require those carriers or carriage service providers to give any or all of the reports to the Commission.
+Rules under this subsection are to be known as record-keeping rules. - Note 1: Carriers and carriage service providers may be specified by name, by inclusion in a specified class or in any other way. - Note 2: For enforcement of the record-keeping rules, see Division 7. - (2) The rules may specify the manner and form in which the records are to be kept. - (2A) The rules may specify the manner and form in which reports are to be prepared. - (2B) The rules may provide for: - (a) the preparation of reports as and when required by the Commission; or - (b) the preparation of periodic reports relating to such regular intervals as are specified in the rules. - (2C) The rules may require or permit a report prepared in accordance with the rules to be given to the Commission, in accordance with specified software requirements and specified authentication requirements: - (a) on a specified kind of data processing device; or - (b) by way of a specified kind of electronic transmission. - (2D) Subsections (2), (2A), (2B) and (2C) do not limit subsection (1).